jdhouti/Dame/test/Unit-Testing-Guidelines.md

      def first_method_test(self):
        self.assertEqual(testing conditions here)
    ```
 4. If there is setting up to do, you can use `setUp(self)` method in your class.
+The `setUp()` method is usually written at the top of the class and it is automatically ran before every test function in the class the method is written in.
    ```python
    class ...
       def setUp(self):